Support for Research and Practice

 - All recipients are encouraged to consult a tax professional with any questions.

-- evidence of commitment to your discipline or field of research, and how the project will contribute to your creative, intellectual or artistic development
+- Evidence of commitment to your discipline or field of research (as reflected in your work at RISD), and how using the grant will contribute to your creative, intellectual or artistic development

 Your application, submitted as one PDF must include: